Rotifer/duckdb_epl/blog_entries/04_analysis_schema.md

 #### Beaking the scores into home and away columns

 The scores are separated by that odd _endash_ character and we need to break them appart.
-The _STRING_SPLIT_ is one of the many very useful DuckDB string functions and it takes the string and the split character (CHR(8211) represents endash) to return an array.
+The _STRING_SPLIT_ function is one of the many very useful DuckDB string functions and it takes the string and the split character (CHR(8211) represents endash) to return an array.
 We extract the two elements from this array  using the array element access notation [].
 DuckDB arrays are 1-based so [1] returns the home club goals while [2] returns the away club goals.

 ```sql
 CREATE OR REPLACE TABLE season_1992_1993_scores AS